 When differences between traveler-time τ and map-time t become significant, as outlined in the figure above, a traveler-kinematic (traveler-time τ, proper-velocity w ≡ dx/dτ, and proper-acceleration α = c dη/dτ) that works regardless of speed may be used instead.
 Thus Newtonian-kinematics is introduced from square one as approximation to a more robust approach that uses "frame-invariant" traveler-time as a local variable but otherwise operates in much the same way i.e. from the perspective of a single map-frame with (frame-smart addable) 3-vector velocities/momenta plus accelerated travelers of all sorts.
 As exemplified below, the approach extends nicely to motion in (3+1)D flat or even curved spacetimes, although our focus here is on the (1+1)D case.

-Aside: That Newtonian approximation to the local traveler-kinematics, of course, also remains useful in accelerated-frames and curved-spacetimes with help from the equivalence principle and geometric (affine-connection as distinct from proper) forces which apply mass-independent accelerations to every ounce of an object's being.
+Aside: The Galilean-approximation to local traveler-kinematics, of course, also remains useful in accelerated-frames and curved-spacetimes with help from the equivalence principle, combined with geometric (affine-connection as distinct from proper) forces which apply mass-independent accelerations to every ounce of an object's being.
 We exploit this utility every time that we tell students to think of gravity as a downward force.

 Introductory physics texts often start with: (i) time as an implicitly universal-variable, and (ii) the oddly mass-independent acceleration-due-to-gravity near earth's surface, as givens with no larger context.
 In this short note, we take an "engineering" rather than a "physics" approach and (for those who might enjoy it) invoke modern concepts to tell a story about: (a) time as a quantity like position that depends on one's choice of yardsticks & clocks, and (b) the geometric origins of gravitational acceleration.
 The note is designed to tantalize students interested in the subject with predictive equations within range of their math-background, while for students otherwise interested it provides context while delivering the good-news that their course involves only low-speed approximations.